 It is clear from later records that Isaac Beard’s wife was a sister of John W. Ferguson, and that she was deceased by 1830.
-It is also clear that the young female in the 1820 census also did not survive.
+It is also clear that the young female in the 1820 census household also did not survive.
 George W. Baird was raised by his Ferguson grandmother and two maiden sisters of his mother.
 The Ferguson family maintained a single household in Springfield and George appears to be a member of it in both the 1830 and 1840 censuses, with no sign of his mother or of the young female.
-When his maternal grandmother Elizabeth Ferguson died intestate in 1845, George W. Baird was appointed administrator of her estate.14 The final settlement of the estate, recorded in August 1849, shows that George W. Baird received a share equal to that of the Ferguson children.15 Clearly, he was the only heir of his mother alive at the time.
+When his maternal grandmother Elizabeth Ferguson died intestate in 1845, George W. Baird was appointed administrator of her estate.14 The final settlement of the estate, recorded in August 1849, shows that George W. Baird received a share equal to that of the Ferguson children.15 Clearly, he was the only heir of his mother.
 As additional proof, George W. Baird is called a nephew of Elizabeth Ferguson’s children Mary and Polly Ferguson in numerous court documents16, as well as in several letters.
 When Mary Ferguson died unmarried, her estate was subject to a suit by her siblings, with George W. Baird the only heir of his mother to the estate.
-I strongly suspect that his mother died at or shortly after his birth.
+We have no clue to her given name or how or when she died.

 It seems likely that Isaac Beard and his son lived with the Fergusons after his wife’s death.
 The Ferguson family maintained a single household, headed by John W. Ferguson, which included his widowed mother and unmarried sisters as well as two other males.
-His 1830 household, which appears to include George Baird, also includes an unidentified male aged 30-40 who is the right age to be Isaac Beard.
+His 1830 household, which appears to include George Baird, also includes a male aged 30-40 who is the right age to be Isaac Beard.
 Indeed, we know from an 1829 Shenandoah County court document that Isaac Beard was residing in Tennessee.17